bsideup/jabel/README.md

-# Jabel - use Javac 12+ syntax when targeting Java 8
+# Jabel - use modern Java 9-14 syntax when targeting Java 8

 > Because life is too short to wait for your users to upgrade their Java!